-If you’re new to a meeting, or to Quakerism, you might ask: how do you find your “place in the choir”?
+If you’re new to a meeting, or to Quakerism, you might ask: how does a newcomer find their “place in the choir”?

 Good question, and I don’t have a simple answer.
-Personally, I think I’m a slow learner: not a birthright Friend, raised Catholic and come to Quakers in my early twenties.
-I began attending in 1966, about eleven years before I came to Langley Hill.
+Personally, I think I’m a slow learner: not a birthright Friend, raised Catholic and came to Quakers in my early twenties.
+I began attending in 1966, about eleven years before I arriving at Langley Hill.
 For the first ten years I was mostly in a student or apprentice mode: learning; reading a lot, attending meetings, protesting the Vietnam War, absorbing things.